sheuno/Springback/README.md

 # Swift

-This code is version 2.2.
-I've not migrated to 3.0 yet, so apologies for any incompatibility issues.
+This code is Swift 3.0 compliant.
 Tracing is turned on/off using a custom flag -DSBCLOG_LEVEL1, -DSBCLOG_LEVEL2, or -DSBCLOG_LEVEL3
 (1 is quiet, 3 is noisy)